shinkida/Akkeshi_Circulation/README.md

 # Akkeshi_Circulation

-Model configuration files for KINACO used fo Akkeshi Circulation experiments
+Model configuration files for KINACO used for Akkeshi Circulation experiments

 (1) Input file
 RUNINFO